 - B2: Button Two element

-For example, the Desktop Menu element's layout settings are under the tab with the label M
+For example, the Desktop Menu element's layout settings are under the tab with the DM label

 The element content can be aligned both vertically and horizontally but in order for the alignment to take effect the content width/height should be less than the element's column width/height.

-The columns are stretched vertically by default and their height depends on the header height, however, the width of the column can be controlled using the Column Width and Column Max Width settings of each element.
+The element columns are stretched vertically by default and their height depends on the module's main container height, however, the width of the column can be controlled using the Column Width and Column Max Width settings of each element.

-The column width can be set using different units ( px, %, etc.) but setting its width value to auto will make the column push other elements and occupy all the available space (the column will be stretched horizontally).
+The column width can be set using different units ( px, %, etc.) but setting its width value to auto will make the column push other elements to the sides and occupy all the available space (the column will be stretched horizontally).

-The layout settings of this section are identical to the settings in the Layout:Elements section but take effect when the Fixed header is enabled.
+The fixed header layout settings of each element are located in the same tabs in the Layout:Elements section and become available when the fixed header is enabled in Advanced->Position->Enable Fixed Header